SpocWiki/_public/schema.org/predicate/Relations/has/has_masthead.md

 - [ #has/_masthead :: CreativeWork, URL ] or
 - [ has_masthead :: CreativeWork, URL ]

-For a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt;, a link to the masthead page or a page listing top editorial management.
+For a [[NewsMediaOrganization]], a link to the masthead page or a page listing top editorial management.

 Relation describes that:
 [ #has_/domain  :: NewsMediaOrganization ]